An honest review of the SanDisk Professional Pro-Blade external SSD for video editing and content creation on the go.

 First and foremost, professional video editors will want to squeeze the fastest read speeds out of their solid state drives as possible in order to edit 4K or 8K footage on programs like Adobe Premiere Pro, Final Cut, or DaVinci Resolve.
 That's why in this SanDisk Pro-Blade review, I've tested and compared specifically sequential speeds (s speed) of these drives against other popular options.

 Portability and durability are also two things I've looked at which will be extremely important factors when choosing a pro SSD for video.

 Of course, capacity options are also a crucial element when choosing the best external SSD, and I'll specifically compare how good the Pro-Blade Hot-Swap feature is at increasing your ability to store and work with several terabytes of video content.

 Travel Video Editing With the Sandisk Pro-Blade SSD - A Review

 I've been using the Pro-Blade TRANSPORT system with two 2 TB version Mags to finish a recent project for a client in the travel and tourism space.

-I’m working with DCI 4K, 10-bit C-Log video clips of up to 100 fps from my Canon R5, and DCI 4k 10-bit D-Log files up to 60 fps from my DJI Mavic 3 drone.
-For this SSD video editing review, I’m editing right off the SSD, using Final Cut Pro on a Macbook Pro 2021 M1 Pro with high specs to ensure high optimization to test the true workflow speeds of these external hard disk drives– not bottlenecked by the device or software.
+I'm working with DCI 4K, 10-bit C-Log video clips of up to 100 fps from my Canon R5, and DCI 4k 10-bit D-Log files of up to 60 fps from my DJI Mavic 3 drone.
+For this SSD video editing review, I'm editing right off the SSD, using Final Cut Pro on a Macbook Pro 2021 M1 Pro with high specs to ensure high optimization to test the true workflow speeds of these external hard disk drives– not bottlenecked by the device or software.

 Below, I'll also run some benchmarking tests of these solid-state drives as well using the Blackmagic Disk Speed tool.